fabi200123/canonical-openstack-docs/how-to/features/managing-tls/implement-tls-using-a-third-party-ca.rst

          sunbeam tls vault unit_certs

-      You will be prompted for a TLS certificate for each Traefik unit.
+      You will be prompted for a TLS certificate for the Vault unit.

       This example’s final total output is: